-We are committed to achieving gender pay equity, affirming that equal pay must be given for equal work.
+We aim to achieve gender pay equity, affirming that equal pay must be given for equal work.
 We undertake a remuneration gap analysis annually to identify issues and take steps to investigate and address any pay gaps.
+We are also increasing transparency around pay.
+This year we removed pay secrecy clauses from employee contracts allowing employees to openly discuss their pay with other employees if they choose to.